Maksum-ul-Hakim

 Maksum-ul-Hakim was a jurist, diplomat and justice of Dhaka High Court in Bangladesh.
 He was an Advocate General for the government.
 He was an elected member of the Geneva-based UN Human Rights Committee for Prevention of Discrimination of Minorities.
 He was one of the judge of famous Agartala Conspiracy Case.

+Early life

+Hakim was born in Khulna.
+His father was a deputy magistrate of the British India government.
+He did his masters at the University of Calcutta and was called to Lincoln's Inn in London.

+Career

+Hakim was the Advocate General in 1962 and was appointed justice to the High Court in 1964.

+Hakim served as the ambassador of Bangladesh to Argentina.
+He was also the ambassador of Bangladesh to Sweden.

 Personal life

-Hakim married Nessima, second daughter of former chief justice of Dhaka High Court Amin Ahmed.
-They had three daughters (Yasmin, Sonia, and Tania) and one son, Tariq ul Hakim.
-His only son also became a Dhaka High Court justice.
+Maksum married Nessima, second daughter of former chief justice of Dhaka High Court Amin Ahmed.
+They had three daughters (Yasmin, Sonia, and Tania) and one son, Tariq ul Hakim, Dhaka High Court justice.

 Death

-Hakim died in Dhaka on 12 October 2005.
+Maksum died in Dhaka on 12 October 2005.